The Beast (Revelation): Book of Revelation

-Beast from the Sea
+Beast from the Sea (The Antichrist)

 The description of the Sea Beast is found in Revelation chapters thirteen and seventeen.
 Chapter thirteen gives the fullest description.

 It rises out of the sea (Rev 13:1).
 The four animals of Daniel 7 also arise from the sea, explained as four kingdoms arising from the earth (Dan 7:3, 17).
 In Revelation, the "many waters" on which the harlot sits are explained as "peoples and multitudes and nations and tongues" (Rev 17:1, 15).

 The beast has seven heads and ten horns (Rev 13:1), equal to the total number of heads and horns in Daniel 7, indicating some relationship.

 The beast has crowns on its horns (Rev 13:1).

 The beast "was like a leopard, and his feet were like those of a bear, and his mouth like the mouth of a lion" (Rev 13:2).
 These are the first three animals in Daniel 7, but in reverse order.

 "The dragon gave him his power and his throne and great authority" (Rev 13:2).

 "I saw one of his heads as if it had been slain" (Rev 13:3).
 Revelation 17 describes these heads as representing kings and also mountains on which the woman sits.

 The beast in Revelation 17 also suffers a severe fatal wound to the head.

 "His fatal wound was healed" (Rev 13:3).

 "The whole earth was amazed and followed after the beast" (Rev 13:4).
 Similarly, in Revelation 17, when the beast comes out of the abyss, "those who dwell on the earth... will wonder when they see the beast" (Rev 13:8; 17:8).

 "They worshiped the dragon because he gave his authority to the beast; and they worshiped the beast" (Rev 13:4).
 "Worship" is perhaps the key word in Revelation 13.
 It appears many times.
 In Revelation 14, three angels warn the world to worship the Creator alone.
 The end-time may be understood as a crisis over who to worship.

 Apart from giving authority to the Sea Beast, the Dragon does nothing in Revelation 13.
 All the work is done by the Sea Beast, the Earth Beast, and the Image of the Beast.
 So, the people worship the Beast directly but the Dragon only indirectly.